CleverPumpkin/Proguard-Dictionaries-Generator/README.md

 - `transformClassesAndResourcesWithR8For{BuiltFlavor}{BuiltType}`
 - `transformClassesAndResourcesWithProguardFor{BuiltFlavor}{BuiltType}`

-so you don't need anything special to get it work.
+You don't have to specify anything special to get it work.

 ### Dictionary alphabet

-White space, punctuation characters, duplicate words, and comments after a `#` sign are ignored in dictionaries by Proguard.
-So generated file could contains any symbols except above.
+Whitespaces, punctuation characters, duplicate words, and comments after a `#` sign are ignored in dictionaries by Proguard.
+So generated file could contains any symbols except listed above.

 https://www.guardsquare.com/en/products/proguard/manual/usage#obfuscationoptions